marc0git/SpecTVSurface/README.md

 └── scalar_example.m

 ```
+##Usage
 The scripts ' example.m ' and 'scalar_example.m' contains minimal implementations of the computation of TV spectral demposition on a scalar function and on a normal vector field signal, respectively.
-The latter contains embeds also an interactive GUI that you can play with to apply filter in the TV spectral domain.
+The latter also embeds an interactive GUI that you can play with to apply filters in the TV spectral domain.